Brain Injury Serving Pembroke Pines

 You must notify your supervisor immediately after an injury for a workers' compensation claim.
 Victims must fill out the first notice of injury form, providing as much information as possible.
 According to Florida laws, your claim might be rejected if you don’t notify your workplace of your injury within 30 days.

-Additionally, if you want to file a personal injury lawsuit in civil court, you have four years from the accident date.
+Additionally, if you want to file a personal injury lawsuit in civil court, you have two years from the accident date.
 If you miss the deadline, you cannot seek compensation in court if the insurance company refuses to settle or offers a meager amount.

-Note that Florida applies a pure comparative negligence law.
+Note that Florida applies a modified comparative negligence law.
 This means that if you’re found partially liable for the accident resulting in your injury, you won’t be able to recover total compensation.
 Instead, the court will deduct your percentage of fault from what is awarded.

 Suppose you are 30% responsible for the accident resulting in your brain injury.
 The court will only award you 70% of the amount you requested.
 We can effectively guide you through the entire legal process if this sounds complicated.Benefits of Hiring a Pembroke Pines Brain Injury Lawyer